tab0r/FredBot/README.md

 Resources/
 	Papers, tutorials, and design files.

+SensorClass/
+	A class for creating abstract sensor objects, with a test sketch.

+SimpleGUI/
+	Processing sketch to provide a GUI for the program below.

+SimpleSerialSensor/
+	Arduino sketch which reports various sensor values in response to trigger codes.

+test code/
+	ADXL345_Basic/
+		Stock test code for ADXL345 accelerometer
 	SDSensor/
 		SD card data and setting storage.
 	SerialSensor/
 		Data transmitted over serial, at time of run.
 		Future version to include temporary storage on internal memory.
 	SimpleSensor/
 		Test, use at your own risk.
 Should be simpler, to even deserve the name.

 README.md